 You may consider egg freezing if you find yourself in one of these circumstances:

-- Undergoing treatment for cancer or other condition which may damage your eggs, possibly interfering with future pregnancy
+- Experiencing a chronic medical conditions which may damage your eggs or ovaries such as endometriosis, possibly interfering with future pregnancy

 If you choose to consider this path, your egg freezing is performed in “cycles,” each taking around 2 weeks from the day of ovarian stimulation until egg retrieval.